Published On: Apr 04 2013 04:16:05 PM CDTUpdated On: Apr 08 2015 01:00:00 AM CDT

 1904: Longacre Square in Midtown Manhattan is renamed Times Square after The New York Times.

-1893: The first recorded college basketball game occurs at Geneva College in Beaver Falls, Pa., with the Geneva College Covenanters defeating the New Brighton, Pa., YMCA.
+1893: The first recorded college basketball game occurs at Geneva College in Beaver Falls, Pennsylvania, with the Geneva College Covenanters defeating the New Brighton (Pennsylvania) YMCA.

 1820: The Venus de Milo is discovered on the Greek island of Milos.
 Created sometime between 130 and 100 B.C., the marble statue is believed to depict Aphrodite, the Greek goddess of love and beauty, and is thought to be the work of Alexandros of Antioch.